Subscribe Free

 Qatar Airways has expanded operations in Poland with the opening of a new centralised European Customer Contact Centre creating over 100 new jobs.

-Above: Pictured flanked by Qatar Airways cabin crew at the opening of the airline’s new European Customer Contact Centre in the Polish city of Wroclaw are, from left: Poland’s Ambassador to Qatar, His Excellency Robert Rostek; State of Qatar’s Ambassador to Poland, His Excellency Hadi Nasser Al Hajri; Qatar Airways Vice President Customer Contact Centres Thomas Bartsch; and Executive Analyst at the Qatari Embassy in Warsaw, Nagmeldin Karamalla.
+Above: Pictured flanked by Qatar Airways cabin crew at the opening of the airline’s new European Customer Contact Centre in the Polish city of Wroclaw are, from left: Poland’s Ambassador to Qatar, His Excellency Robert Rostek; State of Qatar’s Ambassador to Poland, His Excellency Hadi Nasser Al Hajri; Qatar Airways Vice President Customer Contact Centres Thomas Bartsch; and Executive Analyst at the Qatari Embassy in Warsaw.

 The Polish city of Wroclaw was chosen as the location for the new facility due to the high number of young Poles with multi-lingual skills.
 The Contact Centre is responsible for handling enquiries from customers across key European markets, a region which represents over 25% of the airline’s global network of 125 destinations.